c0d3Art1st/mws-restaurant-stage-1/README.md

 2. Download the [Node-Server](https://github.com/udacity/mws-restaurant-stage-2) Part of this exercise and follow the instruction in it's README-file

 3. With your servers running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.

+4. To authentically test the background-syncing, testers have to go offline in Google Dev Tools AS WELL AS shutting down the internet-connection on their test-device for real, either per hardware or software.
+Otherwise the used background-sync API will not work as expected!